djiesr/Hydro-Quebec_Open_Data/README.md

 3. Reboot HA
 4. All sensor start by "Hydro-Québec Demande" or "Hydro-Québec Production"

+You can paste the "dashboard.yaml" content in a empty card of your dashboard for this result.
 <img width="378" alt="image" src="https://user-images.githubusercontent.com/31359825/216863968-79cf5e81-05a3-4c84-aafc-86fcb512c205.png">

 But the gap between the value and the real time can be 2 hours for the production and half a hour for the consummation.
 For an more realistic graph, you can use the Apex Charts Card to set a table with a correction for this gap. https://github.com/RomRider/apexcharts-card

-Paste the content of apexcharts.yaml in a empty card of your dashboard.
+After install apexcharts-card, you can paste the "apexcharts.yaml" content in a empty card of your dashboard for this result.
 <img width="379" alt="image" src="https://user-images.githubusercontent.com/31359825/216863948-a3030e72-83e4-4832-97f8-f6372e48e57e.png">